 MISSION

-Chrysalis aims to support performance artists who profoundly seek and respond to opportunities that raise the calibre of their artistic output and, by extension, that of the G21 region.
+WRITHE aims to support performance artists who profoundly respond to opportunities that raise the calibre of their artistic output and, by extension, that of the region.

 PRACTICE